definitivesoftware/taptopic-support/index.md

 Welcome to the support page for TapTopic.
 We've designed our AAC (Augmentative and Alternative Communication) app to help users improve communication and lexical diversity through the use of words and symbols.

+If your query or issue isn't covered in the FAQs, or if you have any other concerns regarding TapTopic, please feel free to reach out to us directly.

+You can contact us at <em>definitivesoftwarellc@outlook.com</em> or by creating a new issue in our [GitHub repository](https://github.com/definitivesoftware/taptopic-support/issues).

 ## Frequently Asked Questions (FAQs)

 ### How do I use TapTopic?